esieabot-ai

 Note

-A marker facing up and aligned perpendicular to the camera will have a roll of 180° but a pitch and yaw of 0°
+A marker aligned perpendicular to the camera will have a roll of 180° but a pitch and yaw of 0°

 Orientation